 The competition provides participants with constructive feedback from experienced judges, opportunities to collaborate with faculty experts, and dedicated time to discuss ideas and strategy with top venture capitalists and leading industry professionals.
 Sabin winners also receive cash prizes totaling $25,000.
 Applications can be found on the "Get Involved" tab.

 The program was created in 2008 with the generous support of the Andrew Sabin Family Foundation.
-It is managed by the Yale Center for Business and the Environment and seeks to:
+It is managed by the Yale Center for Business and the Environment (CBEY) and seeks to:

 - Stimulate applications of entrepreneurship and innovation to address issues of sustainability;